 Hong Kong artist Angela Su’s intricate anatomical ink drawings attracted scores of admirers at Art HK a couple of years ago.
-This year she did it again with her contribution to Hong Kong Eye, a group show of contemporary Hong Kong art on now at ArtisTree.
+This year she did it again with her contribution to Hong Kong Eye, a group show of contemporary Hong Kong art at ArtisTree.
 Her works in the exhibition, ‘Deliver me from all my automatic reactions and restore me to my true freedom’ and ‘The Hartford Girl and Other Stories’, explore representations of the body in states of pain and distress, both in literature and to her own person; it is her own body in the Hartford Girl covered in the pink welts of ink-less calligraphic tattoos that resemble lashes from a whip.

 “I always wanted to do art.
 In Hong Kong the system prefers that you study literature, finance or science.
 I initially chose science, which I love.
 It was a natural path and also an easy way to please my parents.
 If I pursued art, my parents would have worried about my inability to support myself.
 After I did science, I decided it was time for me to take up art, which was my lifetime wish.
 I worked part-time and paid for everything myself.
 It was a great switch for me … I was doing representational and figurative paintings at art school and thought that was just what I was supposed to do.
 Then I came across a book called The Pictorial Archive of Natural Science.
 It contained all sorts of engravings and woodcuts from anatomy, astronomy, science and botany.
 It was fascinating.
 I have always loved anatomical drawings, so that’s what initially inspired my style of work.